Syracuse: An Interesting Case Study

 Look for detailed posts soon on the surviving malls, and also on Penn-Can, which has been converted to an auto mall and is (at least in part) open again, even after sitting vacant for eight years.

-27 Responses to “Syracuse: An Interesting Case Study”
+34 thoughts on “Syracuse: An Interesting Case Study”

 1. I don’t think there was a Caldor at Penn-Can; there was a Chappell’s though.
 At one point they also had Addis & Dey and Denby’s in junior anchors.